MFlorO/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 ### 6. Scope

-Variable is the fundamental part in programming.
+<span style="color: yellow"> Variable is the fundamental part in programming.
 We declare variable to store different data types.
 To declare a variable we use the key word _var_, _let_ and _const_.
 A variable can declared at different scope.
-In this section we will see the scope, scope of variables when we use var or let.
+In this section we will see the scope, scope of variables when we use var or let. </span>
-Variables scopes can be:
+<span style="color: yellow"> Variables scopes can be: </span>

 - Window
 - Global
 - Local

-Variable can be declared globally or locally or window scope.
+<span style="color: yellow"> Variable can be declared globally or locally or window scope.
 We will see both global and local scope.
-Anything declared without let, var or const is scoped at window level.
+Anything declared without let, var or const is scoped at window level. </span>

 Let us image we have a scope.js file.